Apple Podcasts | Google Podcasts | iHeartRadio | Spotify | Stitcher | RSS

 Make sure to use the discount code DISNEYFOR2 to get 10% off your next order!

 The CHOC Walk is almost here and we need your help to reach our fundraising goal!
-We're trying to raise money to help the Children's Hospital of Orange County (CHOC) and we have a very ambitious goal to raise $5000!
+We're trying to raise money to help the Children's Hospital of Orange County (CHOC) and we've updated our goal in an attempt to raise at least $1000!
 If you can spare a few dollars it would help us out a lot and we would sincerely appreciate your contribution!
 Thank you in advance for your support!